gsoft-inc/azure-cli-credentials-proxy/README.md

       - "/home/<USERNAME>/.azure:/app/.azure/" # On Linux
 ```

-Then, add two environment variables to your containerized applications that use `DefaultAzureCredential` or `ManagedIdentityCredential`:
+Finally, add two environment variables to your containerized applications that use `DefaultAzureCredential` or `ManagedIdentityCredential`:

 ```yaml
 version: "3"